 7) Lack of Customer Personalization

 Your IVR gives every caller the same menus and messages without personalizing any options based on their history.
-Previous exchanges with customers can help you better serve them going forward, whether that’s with tailored menus, messages or better service such as an improvement in your IVR’s ability to route their call or preventing them from having to repeat the same information.
+Previous exchanges with customers can help you better serve them going forward, whether that’s with tailored menus, messages, or improved IVR call routing–such as a skills-based routing engine.

 8) Inconsistent Brand Image

 Maybe you opted for a voice actor who doesn’t fit the image of your business, or maybe your hold music is still set to the default option.
-While personalizing an IVR should be done with care so the tone and presentation match your company.
-An IVR for a local fast food restaurant is likely to have different voice prompts than one configured for a law firm.
+Instead, personalize your IVR with care so the tone and presentation match your company.
+An IVR for a local fast food restaurant will probably have different voice prompts than one configured for a law firm.
 Your IVR experience should be consistent with the brand image customers have come to expect from your company, without being too formal or too informal.

 9) Different Voices and Volumes

 In the interest of keeping your presentation clean and consistent, voice recordings should be done by the same person, ideally using the same or at least similar equipment for each recording.
-Hearing different voices as you navigate through an IVR is jarring enough, but having the volume or quality of the recording change as you go is just as bothersome.
+Hearing different voices as you navigate through an IVR is jarring enough, and having the volume or quality of the recording change as you go is even more bothersome.